 There are lots of tools out there to help you pick out a program.
 Course Report and SwitchUp each offer a matching system that will consider factors like program type, location, and time commitment to give you a list of schools that might be a good fit.
 A quick Google search of something like “best coding bootcamps” will give you several lists with descriptions you can cross-reference.
 Most programs also have an outreach team which can help answer questions or put you in touch with alumni to get some perspective.
 You’ll want to make sure that the program has a good reputation and sets you up to be successful, so be confident in asking questions about things like how instructors support students of all ability levels or how job search support works.
 You can also check to see if your program reports its results with CIRR, an organization that provides data on student outcomes.

 Another big consideration before deciding on a program is figuring out how you’ll pay for it.
 Since coding bootcamps fall outside of the traditional higher education space, federal student loans aren’t an option.
 If you’re unable to pay for a program out of pocket or borrow from family/friends, you’ve still got a variety of ways to finance your education.
 One way students have paid bootcamp tuition has been to put it on a credit card.
 It’s important to be especially thorough when taking this approach.
 Paying close attention to the card’s interest rate is key as well as any terms around interest-free periods, if applicable.
 Some programs have started to offer income share agreements, or ISAs, to pay for school.
 Essentially, you pay nothing up front while you go through your program and then once you find your first job you pay a certain percentage of your salary back to the school for a set amount of time.
 Terms will vary by school, so be sure you know exactly what you’ll be paying once you get a job.
 Many coding bootcamps also offer loans with financing companies like ours, Skills Fund.
-With fixed interest rates, you’ll go in knowing exactly how much your monthly payments will be so you can make an informed decision about whether or not you can afford your bootcamp.

 Making a commitment to a bootcamp is a big step.
 You’re potentially starting a brand new career and entering an exciting world of possibility.
 It’s important to be as thorough as possible in your research.
 At the end of the day, the gigantic investment you’re making is in yourself.
 You’ve got it in you, so now it’s time to start getting ready for your program.